-Indian Journal of Asian Affiars
+Indian Journal of Asian Affairs

 contact

 B.M.
-Jain, IJAA's founding Editor-in-Chief, is an Indian political scientist who has worked toward advancing geo-psychological and psycho-cultural approaches to the study of international relations, foreign policy behavior, and defense, security and strategic policies within the contours of the international system.
+Jain, IJAA's founding editor-in-chief, is an Indian political scientist who has worked toward advancing geo-psychological and psycho-cultural approaches to the study of international relations, foreign policy behavior, and defense, security and strategic policies within the contours of the international system.

-Jain has published over 18 books and over 6 dozen articles.
-His most recent books include: India in the New South Asia (IB Tauris,2010) and Global Power: India's Foreign Policy, 1947-2006( Lexington, 2008).
+Jain has published over 18 books and nearly 100 articles.
+His most recent books include: The Gepsychology Theory of International Relations in the 21st Century (Lexington Books, 2021), South Asia Conundrum" The Great Power Gambit (Lexington Books, 2019), China's Soft Power Diplomacy in South Asia: Myth or Reality?(Lexington, 2017); Indo-U.S. Relations in the Age of Uncertainty (New York, NY: Routledge, 2016); India in the New South Asia (IB Tauris,2010) and Global Power: India's Foreign Policy, 1947-2006 ( Lexington, 2008).
 He is a manuscript reviewer for peer-reviewed journals- Pacific Affairs, Contemporary South Asia, South Asia: Journal of South Asian Studies, and Icfai Journal of International Relations.

-IJAA International Editorial Board
+The IJAA International Editorial Board

 (In alphabetical order: Last Name)